-- Able and willing (in the Investigators' opinion) to comply with all study requirements. - Reachable (24/7) by mobile phone during the period between malaria challenge and completion of malaria treatment - Willing to allow the Investigators to discuss your medical history with your GP (General Practitioner) - Practice continuous effective contraception during each of the three-month challenge periods (women only). - Willing to reside in Oxford until antimalarials have been completed at the end of each challenge. - Answer all questions on the quiz about the trial correctly. - You must not donate blood in the UK following participation in the study.
+- A healthy adult aged between 18 and 50 years. - Able and willing (in the Investigators' opinion) to comply with all study requirements. - Reachable (24/7) by mobile phone during the period between malaria challenge and completion of malaria treatment - Willing to allow the Investigators to discuss your medical history with your GP (General Practitioner) - Practice continuous effective contraception during each of the three-month challenge periods (women only). - Willing to reside in Oxford until antimalarials have been completed at the end of each challenge. - Answer all questions on the quiz about the trial correctly. - You must not donate blood in the UK following participation in the study.